puppetlabs/puppet-docs/source/puppet/4.3/reference/config_file_auth.markdown

 Puppet master uses two sets of auth rules: the rules from auth.conf, which it checks first, and a set of hardcoded default rules, which it only checks if a request doesn't match any rules in auth.conf.

-If you are modifying auth.conf at all, **you should never rely on the hardcoded default rules.** Start with [a default auth.conf that explicitly includes copies of all of the default rules.][default_file]
+If you are modifying auth.conf at all, **you should never rely on the hardcoded default rules.** Start with [a default auth.conf that explicitly includes copies of all of the default rules][default_file].

 There are two reasons for this: